Socket#

 Common error codes#

-• Errc::TemporaryError — operation would block (try again)
+• Errc::TemporaryError — operation would block, try again

-• Errc::ConnectionClosed — peer closed connection
+• Errc::ConnectionClosed — peer closed the connection

-• Errc::TimedOut — operation timed out
+• Errc::TimedOut — wait timeout expired

-• Errc::InUse — resource already in use
+• Errc::InUse — socket already open or connected

-• TlsErrc::TlsCloseNotifyAlert — TLS close notify received
+• TlsErrc::TlsCloseNotifyAlert — TLS close_notify alert received

 • TlsErrc::TlsProtocolError — TLS protocol error